When I was asked what I’d like to write about this week, I thought up a few options. Email campaigns, website design, or predictive science?

 It might tell me that my chosen colour combination won’t work when printed, or that it isn’t accessible for website design.
 It tells me that the image I’ve chose isn’t sensitive enough, and it tells me that I should scan my eye over that artwork just one more time.

 It’s easy to ignore your instinct, especially when it’s so much simpler and faster to just carry on down the path you’re on, hoping it’ll turn out OK.
 But the reality is that in the long run, you’ll just have to start again at an even more inconvenient time, which makes for an unhappy boss, an unhappy client and a very unhappy you.

 Being a great designer is not just about ticking boxes.
 Every project is made up of many moving parts and contrasting opinions, with rarely any defined boxes to tick.
 You’ll find that you’re strong in some areas and weaker in others.
 While some designers specialise in one field, others have good ability across many areas.
 Both have their value, and their place.

-My nine years of experience has shown me that being a great designer is about learning from every experience – and I’m still learning.
+My nine years of experience has shown me that being a great designer is about learning from everything.
+And I’m still learning.
 I like to think that I actively run through steps one to five, but you need to make allowances for the fact that every job will generate new challenges that test you in new ways.

 outré creative has a really tight team of designers of varying levels, and we all bring something different to the table.
 We all specialise in different things, from website design to information design, pushing creative routes and drilling down into the most technical parts.
 No matter what we’re working on, the steps above provide a valuable path to follow.